Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 In order to allow color blind users to be able to understand the color-based information, we went for a color pallet that was in the blue-red form rather than the red-green form.
 The overall look of the website is not quite as nice, but still better for accessability.

+We updated the CSS files to use a set of variables, allowing us to update the sentiment score colors simultaneously for all visuals, along with several other common colors within the website.
+This makes updating color pallets aF lot faster and reduces human error.

 <center>
 <img src="./screenshots/complete-webpage/complete-page-5.png" style="width: 100%; height: auto;" />
 </center>